medic/cht-watchdog/tests/README.md

 # Testing cht-monitoring

+Testing Grafana behavior is tricky since it requires data to test.
+Typically, a Grafana panel/alert will be based on either the latest value from a stream of data or a sequence of historical data values.

 ## Stream Random Data

 The [`fake-cht` server](./fake-cht) can be used to simulate the `/monitoring` endpoint of a CHT instance.
 The data it returns is random (within certain limits).